How To: Choosing Your Reception Venue

 • Alcohol.
 This is one of the easiest ways to make or break your budget.
 Again, different times of day allot for different types and amounts of alcohol.
 Certain venues may have an alcohol budget as a requirement in the rental contract.
 Make sure to ask whether the bar tab is calculated in advance (by number of guests/hours of operation/bottles pre-bought), or if it is calculated at a discounted rate per drink.
 For backyard weddings, be sure to check on liquor licensing regulations in your area.

-• Taste!
+- Taste!
 The difference between on-site and off-site catering is often dependent on cost and taste.
 Ask venues and caterers if they offer tasting appointments, like bakeries offer cake tastings.
-On-site may be cheaper, but utilizing and off-site caterer may provide that extra style and flavor you’re looking for.
+On-site may be cheaper, but utilizing an off-site caterer may provide that extra style and flavor you’re looking for.

 Go Out of Bounds